graeme-a-stewart/cpp-concurrency/doc/04-ThreadingBuildingBlocksLoops.md

-Threaded Building Blocks
+Threading Building Blocks
 ========================

 Introduction
 ------------

-Intel Threaded Building Blocks (TBB) is an open source toolkit for supporting scalable parallel programming in C++.
+Intel Threading Building Blocks (TBB) is an open source toolkit for supporting scalable parallel programming in C++.
 It is a higher level toolkit than C++11 threads and, if it's suitable for your problem, it's almost certainly a better choice.